marcusprice/reddit-aggregator/README.md

 2. Navigate to https://www.reddit.com/prefs/apps and click on the Create an App button at the bottom.
 3. Enter "Reddit Aggregator" for the name, **click the radio button that says "script",** enter a short description of what you're doing and lastly a url to your forked version of this repository in both the "url" & "redirect" uri inputs.
 4. After you click "create app" a secret client key and a client ID will be produced - make a note of both of these as you will need to enter them as environment variables for the next step of the installation process.
 5. You will also need to make up a user agent, which is basically a short description of what the app does.
-Something like "Grabs the top posts from various subreddits" should be sufficient.
+Something like "Grabs the top posts from various subreddits each hour" should be sufficient.

 [More info on the Reddit API](https://www.reddit.com/wiki/api#wiki_reddit_api_access)